Empress Theatre (Montreal): Current state

 The abandoned building is deteriorating and its perimeter fenced off.
 Although community organizers had temporarily opened a small one room office headquarters on the ground floor in 2005 (left corner of building), it was abandoned again when the city of Montreal forcibly closed it in December 2011.
 With heating and power later shut off to the vacant space after 2013, it's been left open to further decay and neglect.
 In the years since, the building has been repeatedly vandalized, windows broken, and covered with graffiti.
 Following 30 years of neglect and abandonment, the building is now structurally unsound and the roof at risk of collapse.
 As of August 2023, all the building's windows and doors are now permanently boarded up for long-term abandonment, leaving the former theater to succumb to nature.
+In 2005, students from Concordia University's Journalism Department made a 15 minute documentary about the theatre.

 Planned demolition

 In March 2020, CTV News reported the CDN-NDG city borough planned to demolish the former Empress theater.
 An audit showed the building structurally unsound, with its concrete degraded and roof at risk of collapse.
 Its neo-Egyptian exterior facade could be preserved and incorporated into a new building, however its advanced decay and the substantial additional cost questioned its feasibility.
 Montreal's public housing agency claimed "affordable" housing (condos) would be built in its place, with commercial and community space on the ground floor.
-This announcement seemingly marked the end of the nearly century old landmark, however it would remain untouched for the next four years, other than being boarded up.
+The announcement seemingly marked the end of the nearly century old landmark, however, other than being boarded up, it remained untouched and its fate in limbo over the next several years.

-In November 2024, it was reported the city of Montreal was preparing to sell the building, with plans once again to redevelop it into a mix of commercial and residential space.
-No indication was given as to what part of building, if any, could be saved, nor any timeline for the project.
-With several failed attempts to revitalize the building over the past 30 years, many in the community are in doubt about the proposal.
+In November 2024, it was reported the city of Montreal was preparing to sell the building–potentially backtracking on its demolition, with vague plans once again to redevelop it into a mix of commercial and residential space.
+Heritage Montreal stated years of neglect and rain infiltration caused the building's poor condition, and immediate action would be needed to save it.
+However no timeline for its sell or refurbishment was given, again leaving the building in limbo and further decay.

+In February 2026, the city borough once again announced plans to demolish the building, but only preserving two walls: the front and side facade (on Sherbrooke and Old Orchard streets, respectively).
+With a budget of $10 million ear marked, the project's first phase will see the empty space used as a temporary grass-covered courtyard for the public, framed by two walls held up by steel girders.
+A second phase involves construction of a new building behind the wall facade, replacing the courtyard, but the city has no concrete date or plan.
+The borough is currently seeking a contractor for the demolition, and hopes for the courtyard to open by October 2027.